-Fiscal Year 2018 Budgetary Highlights
+Fiscal Year 2019 Budgetary Highlights

-Actual revenues for the year ended June 30, 2018 were greater than the final budgeted amount due to an increase in rates.
+Actual revenues for the year ended June 30, 2019 were less than the final budgeted amount due to a decrease on water sales volume and new connection fees.
 Expenses for the year were lower than the final budgeted amount due to delays in capital projects.
 Actual loan proceeds were less than the final budgeted amount due to delays in projects which were funded by loans.

-The following is a summary of the final budget as compared to actual activity at June 30, 2018.
+The following is a summary of the final budget as compared to actual activity at June 30, 2019.
 A detailed breakout of budget vs. actual revenue and expenses can be found in the supplementary section of this report.